The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/2-git-github.md

 ![](img/git-init-git-status.png)

-1. In the Terminal, we navigated to a folder ran `git init`, turning the folder into a Git repository.
+1. In the Terminal, we navigated to a folder and ran `git init`, turning the folder into a Git repository.
 2. The `git status` command can be used at any time to see what changes have been made to the repository.
 At first, we can see that the repo has no changes.
 3. The `echo` command combined with the `>` operator creates a new file called `myfile.txt` with the text `"insert text here"`
 4. After the `ls` and `git status` commands, we can see that the `myfile.txt` file has been created.